-How to Use the Soak setting
+How to use the Soak cycle

-- .
-"SOAK" setting temperature will automatically be cold.

-- If a hot or warm soak is desired, set the WASH/RINSE

-TEMPERATURE switch to
+- "SOAK CYCLE" temperature is controlled by the WASH/RINSE TEMPERATURE switch.
+(If a warm soak is desired, set the WASH/RINSE TEMPERATURE switch to "HOT/WARM.") - If a hot soak is desired, set the WASH/RINSE TEMPERATURE switch to "HOT/WARM" and turn the Cycle Selector Knob to "NORMAL" in the Regular Cycles.

-"HOT/COLD" or "WARM/COLD"

-and turn the Cycle Selector Knob to

-"Heavy Soil."
 Start the washer.

-After washer fills and begins to

-agitate, push in the Cycle Selector

-Knob and turn to "SOAK."
-Pull out

-the Cycle Selector Knob to

-complete the cycle.

-- For an extended soak allow the washer to fill and agitate for a few minutes to dissolve the soaking agent.
-Then push in the Cycle Selector Knob to stop the washer (keep lid closed) and allow to soak for as long as desired.
-After desired soak period, pull out the Cycle Selector Knob to complete the cycle.
+After washer fills and begins to agitate, push the Cycle Selector Knob in and turn to "SOAK CYCLE."
+Pull the Cycle Selector Knob out to complete the cycle. - For an extended soak, allow the washer to fill and agitate for a few minutes to dissolve the soaking agent.
+Then push the Cycle Selector Knob in to stop the washer (keep lid closed) and allow to soak for as long as desired.
+After desired soak period, pull the Cycle Selector Knob out to complete the cycle. - Do not use the Fabric Softener Dispenser or the Mini-Basket tub with the Soak cycle.